ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 and had never succeeded in the next 6 years.

-This proposal is an attempt to allow redundant commas where everyone agrees to have them - in unordered structures (records, import and export "lists" and sublists, derivation clauses).
+This proposal is an attempt to allow redundant commas where everyone agrees to have them - in unordered structures (records, import and export "lists" and sublists, derivation and default clauses).

 This proposal does not cover order-matter structures (including lists, tuples, constraint tuples).